-Proposal 1: Elect Spiro Rombotis and Dr. David U'Prichard as Class 2 Directors The nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
+Proposal 1: Elect Paul McBarron, Dr. Christopher Henney, and Dr. Robert Spiegel as Class 3 Directors The nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
 You may vote FOR all of the nominees, WITHHOLD your vote from all of the nominees or WITHHOLD your vote from any one of the nominees.
 Votes that are withheld will not be included in the vote tally for the election of directors.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name for the election of directors.
 As a result, any shares not voted by a customer will be treated as a broker non-vote.
 Such broker non-votes will have no effect on the results of this vote.

-Proposal 2: Ratify Selection of Our Independent Registered Public Accounting Firm The affirmative vote of a majority of the votes cast for this proposal at the annual meeting is required to ratify the selection of our independent registered public accounting firm.
-Abstentions will have no effect on this proposal.
-Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-If a broker does not exercise this authority, such broker non- votes will have no effect on the results of this vote.
-We are not required to obtain the approval of our holders of Common Stock to select our independent registered public accounting firm.
-However, if our holders of Common Stock do not ratify the selection of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2020, the Audit Committee of our Proposal 3: Approval of a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 700,000 shares Board of Directors will reconsider its selection.
-The affirmative vote of a majority of the votes cast for this proposal is required to approve the amendment to the 2018 Equity Incentive Plan.
-Abstentions will have the same effect as votes against this proposal.
-Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-As a result, any shares not voted by a customer will be treated as a broker non-vote.
-Such broker non-votes will have no effect on the results of this vote.
+Proposal 2: Ratify Selection of Our Independent Registered Public Accounting Firm

+Proposal 3: Approval of a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 700,000 shares